-Notes Nothing butter than to be watering the field offer a summer game as the sun goes down.
+Notes Nothing butter tha - to be watering the field offen a summer game - to be watering the field - as the sun goes down

 Please circle on the map and describe below places that you believe serve the community and tell us why it is a benefit to the local area.
 These can be places in the building, campus, and neighborhood.
 Please write any additional notes below.